 "Which was where again?"
 Madeline demanded.

-Madeline's eyes went wide with shock.
-She wasn't exactly an archeologist or a historian, and she avoided the Cairo Museum like the Plague, but she wasn't deaf either, and even if she didn't speak Arabic all that well, she understood enough to know the stories flying around Egypt about Hamunaptra.
-Everyone knew about Hamunaptra.
+Madeline's eyes went wide.
+She gaped at him.
+She wasn't exactly an archeologist or a historian, and she avoided the Cairo Museum like the plague, but she wasn't deaf either, and even if she didn't speak Arabic all that well, she understood enough to know the stories flying around Egypt about Hamunaptra.
+Everyone knew about Hamunaptra, the burial place of early Egyptian kings as well as the so-called 'wealth of Egypt'.
+Story-tellers called it a booby-trapped maze rigged to sink beneath the sand at the pharaoh's command.
 "You mean the City of the Dead?" she asked.
-"The cursed place out in the desert somewhere?
+"That cursed place out in the desert somewhere?
 Where there's supposedly crazy amounts of treasure?"

 "The very place," Rick grinned.